-(Washington, DC) – Congresswoman Annie Kuster (NH-02) released the following statement regarding the death of Adam Wright:
+(Washington, DC) – Congresswoman Annie Kuster (NH-02) released the following statement on President Trump’s revised travel ban:

 In The News

 PETERBOROUGH — U.S. Rep. Ann M. Kuster met with local senior citizens at the Peterborough Town Library Thursday to celebrate Social Security’s 79th birthday, and to discuss how Congress can best protect Social Security and Medicare.